 Jean thought to herself, “My son makes it to school, even with a cranky attitude.
 My husband calls me to inform me about schedule changes.
 I’m dreaming, aren’t I, Lord?”

 Jean wasn’t dreaming.
 She was, for the first time in her life, experiencing the rewards of setting and maintaining clear boundaries in her life.
 A great deal of hard work and risk-taking had gone into them.
 Jean saw visible, demonstrable proof that her boundary work was bearing fruit in her life.
 Things were different.
 But how did she get from Point A (boundarylessness) to Point B (mature boundaries)?
 Can we measure our boundary development?

-How to Say No: Step 1 – Practice Baby No’s
+Step 1: Practice Baby No’s

 Growth in setting emotional boundaries must always be at a rate that takes into account your past injuries.
 Otherwise, you could fail massively before you have solid enough boundaries.

 “This boundary teaching doesn’t work,” complained Frank in a therapy session.

 “Why not?”
 I asked.

 “Well, as soon as I understood that I don’t set good limits with people, I called my father the same day and gave him what for.
 Can you believe what he did?
 He hung up on me!
 This is great, just great.
 Boundaries have made things worse for me, instead of better.”

 Frank is like the overeager child who is too impatient for training wheels on his new bicycle.
 It’s only several falls and skinned knees later that he begins to entertain the possibility that he skipped some steps in his training.